6 easy hacks to save money when the heat spikes

 In the heat of the day, cover your windows to prevent the hot sun from heating up your house.
 Once the sun goes down, open them to let in the cooler air.

-It will help circulate cooled air.
+Use a fan to help circulate cooled air.
 You can also set your ceiling fan to summer mode (counter-clockwise as you look up at it) to move the air downward to create a wind chill effect.

 A great longer-term idea is to plant a tree.
 The best place is on the southwest or southeast side of your home.
 A deciduous tree that loses its leaves in the fall to allow in sunlight during the winter months is a good choice.